Idaho Elks Children's Pavilion

-We teamed up with our sister company Studio Capacitor to see this project to completion.
-Utilizing the studio’s skills in storytelling, technology, engineering and fabrication.
+We teamed up with our public art sister company, Studio Capacitor to see this project to completion.
+Utilizing the studio’s skills in storytelling, technology, innovation, engineering and fabrication.
 With nature being the inspiration for this expansive project, a family of charismatic animals were developed to feature throughout the pavilion.
 These colorful creatures help create a whimsical and welcoming environment for children and their families.
-Both inside and outside the pavilion, you can find these geometric inspired animals frolicking about in their natural habitat.
+Inside and outside of the pavilion, you can find the geometric inspired animals frolicking about in their natural habitat.

-Including public art in healthcare facilities is becoming a more frequent practice, creating inspiring results.
-In this particular project it brings color and play into every aspect of the facility.
-Children are encouraged to explore and learn about the beauty that lies in and around Boise while they wait for their appointment, going on adventures without ever having to leave the building.
+Including public art in healthcare facilities is becoming a more frequent practice—and it’s creating inspiring results.
+This project introduces color and invites play around every corner of the facility.
+Children are encouraged to explore and learn about the beauty that lies in and around Boise while they wait for their appointment.
+It was our goal to bring nature inside, encouraging kids and parents to go on adventures without ever having to leave the building.
 The custom design, engineering and fabrication of the illusion boxes (featured below), or the light up interactive art installation (featuring the different river systems spanning Idaho), encourage kids to point, touch and learn.

 Larger Than Life

-Each elevator area has its own illustration to introduce the theme of that particular floor with its very own color scheme.
+Each elevator area features illustrations that introduce the theme of the particular floor, complete with its own color scheme.
 The wayfinding systems integrate beautifully into the environment, sporting playful animals and bright colors.
-The custom playstructures were designed specifically for this project and specially fabricated by the crew.
+The custom play structures were designed specifically for this project and specially fabricated by the crew.